sagefy/sagefy/docs/_to-update/user-stories.md

 - As a learner to evaluate subjects I might add I want to view units in the subject.
 - As a learner to stay motivated I want to see my progress in the subject.
 - As a learner to feel in control of my learning I want to choose which unit to work on next.
-- As a learner to learn I want to use an unscored card.
-- As a learner to learn I want to use a scored type card.
 - As a learner to stay motivated I want to remember which unit I'm currently working on.
-- As a learner to stay motivated I want to see my progress in the unit as I work on cards.
 - As a learner to review my past I would like to see my previous responses for a given unit.

 ### Test plan

-- [ ] View the terms and privacy policy
-- [ ] Sign up for an account
-- [ ] Log out of your account
-- [ ] Log into your account
-- [ ] Change your password
-- [ ] Change your user name
-- -
 - [ ] Find the subject on "Basic Math"
 - [ ] Find the unit on addition: "Adding two..."
 - [ ] View the change history of the unit